AlexanderBeahm/RadancyBankingAPI/README.md

 # RandancyBanking

-## How-To
+## How-To Run

+First, clone or download this repository.

-To run via `docker-compose`, use the following command in the root directory of the solution:
+In the root directory of the repository, run the following command:
 ```
 docker-compose up -d
 ```